 Science and Education

-To encourage and inspire local leaders to engage their communities in environmental activism, Earth Day Network has launched multiple toolkits to take on several of the world’s most pressing issues.
+To encourage and inspire local leaders to engage their communities in environmental activism, EARTHDAY.ORG™ has launched multiple toolkits to take on several of the world’s most pressing issues.

-“We need to build a global citizenry fluent in the concept of climate change and inspired by environmental education to act in defense of the planet.”— Earth Day Network President Kathleen Rogers.
+“We need to build a global citizenry fluent in the concept of climate change and inspired by environmental education to act in defense of the planet.”— EARTHDAY.ORG President Kathleen Rogers.